 An important component of creating an attribution approach for MCIs and PHEs is determining how to recognize the multiple entities involved in responding to and providing care before, during, and after events.
-One would make decisions on what entities should be accountable for and whether a weighting approach should be used.
+It is necessary to decide which entities comprise accountable teams for specific events and how patients would be assigned to calculate performance scores.
 These considerations are outlined below.